How does the use of greywater differ from water reclamation

 Conversely, water recycling processes encompass a broader range of techniques aimed at restoring water to a quality that can be safely reused for various purposes, including potentially potable uses.
 These processes involve more rigorous treatment stages, such as filtration, disinfection, and sometimes advanced membrane technologies.
 The goal is to achieve a higher degree of purification, allowing the water to be reintroduced into the supply chain for a wider range of applications, including industrial processes and even drinking water in some cases.

-See also How do you use a cast iron teapot
+See also How do you say something in spanish

 Understanding these differences is crucial for effective water management strategies, as it allows for the selection of the most appropriate method based on the specific needs and constraints of the environment in which they are implemented.